cnvince/academic-vinceli.org/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr. Vincent Li is an applied search scientist of search and artificial intelligence.
+His research interests include search, machine learning, and artificial intelligence techniques for search and ranking problems.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Dr. Vincent Li received his Ph.D from RMIT university in 2019.